jameshfisher/jameshfisher.com/_posts/2017-04-09-product-key-server-as-a-service.md

 ---
-title: "Product key server as a service"
+title: Product key server as a service
-justification: "I'm making Vidrio.
-I want something to manage Vidrio licensing/keys."
+justification: I'm making Vidrio.
+I want something to manage Vidrio licensing/keys.
+tags: []
 ---

 Here is the service that I want: